ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **H1.7** RPP MUST enforce referential integrity.
 A host referenced by any domain (linked) MUST NOT be deleted.
 Servers MUST return a conflict error when deletion is disallowed and the host representation MAY include a “linked-by” counter attribute.

-**H1.8** RPP MUST provide functional equivalents for EPP host status values (e.g., ok, linked, client/server*Prohibited, pending*) and define their mapping to RPP responses and HTTP status codes.
+**H1.8** RPP MUST provide functional equivalents for EPP host status values (e.g., ok, linked, client/server<command>Prohibited, pending<command>) and define their mapping to RPP responses and HTTP status codes.

 ### Operations